Tickets

 609 AD

 In the early 7th century, during the reign of Pope Boniface IV, the Pantheon was transformed into a Christian church.
 Boniface IV consecrated the building as the Basilica of St. Mary and the Martyrs, repurposing it for Christian worship.
-This conversion was significant as it marked the transition from ancient Roman religious practices to the dominance of Christianity within the Roman Empire.
-The adaptation of the Pantheon into a church preserved the structure from potential destruction and ensured its continued use throughout the centuries.
+This conversion signaled the dominance of Christianity within the Roman Empire.

 Portico Rome Pantheon